DanilleH22/EcoLifeHub/README.md

 ### Landing About and News Photo

-* Picture of plant featured at the top of both About and News
+* Picture of plant featured at the top of both About and News.
-* Allows users to know what page they are on
+* Allows users to know what page they are on.

 ![Screenshot of landing page photo and title of page located on.](/assets/image/readme-images/head-photo.png)

 ### Who Are We Section

-* Intro of who we are and let users know why we creayed the website
+* Intro of who we are and let users know why we created the website.
 * There is also a photo of a phone with recycling, this is to not bore users with just text.

 ![Screenshot of who are we section in about page.](/assets/image/readme-images/who-are-we.png)